-Research shows that food intolerances may affect up to 20% of the population.
-Common food allergies and sensitivities include:
+Research shows that food intolerances may affect up to

 People can consult a medical professional for advice on food intolerance.
 They may refer them to a nutritionist who can recommend interventions, such as keeping a diet diary and using trial and error to eliminate the problem.